gepizar/intro-Self-Driving-Cars/README.md

 ### Project 8: Traffic Light Classifier

 As the name says, this project implemented on a Jupyter Notebook classifies different images of traffic lights.
 To classify the images, cv2 is used applying different images filters to make a correct classification.
-The implemention achieve a 99.6% of efficiency on the Test set.
+The implemention achieve an accuracy of 99.6% in the Test set.

 *Note: All images come from this [MIT self-driving car course](https://selfdrivingcars.mit.edu/) and are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).*